Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models

-Although the bias incurred by CLIP is less detrimental than the biases arisen from fixed benchmark datasets, a more detailed discussion on the potential negative impacts is necessary.
-One potential bias of making vision models behave more like the CLIP is that the vision model may inherit the limitations and assumptions of CLIP’s training data and objective function.
-For example, CLIP’s training data may not cover all possible visual concepts or scenarios that are relevant to a given task; CLIP’s objective function may not align with the desired outcome or evaluation metric of a given task; CLIP’s natural language supervision may introduce ambiguities or inconsistencies that affect the model’s performance or interpretation.
-These limitations and assumptions may affect the generalization and robustness of vision models that rely on CLIP.
-Moreover, we add recent works that especially investigate the bias of CLIP, and guide the readers to it for further warning, e.g.,~\citep{menon2022task} and~\citep{zhou2022vlstereoset}.
+Although the bias incurred by foundation models is less detrimental than the biases arisen from fixed benchmark datasets, a more detailed discussion on the potential negative impacts is necessary.
+One potential bias of making vision models behave more like the foundation models is that the vision model may inherit the limitations and assumptions of foundation models’ training data and objective function.
+For example, foundation models’ training data may not cover all possible visual concepts or scenarios that are relevant to a given task; foundation models’ objective function may not align with the desired outcome or evaluation metric of a given task; foundation models’ natural language supervision may introduce ambiguities or inconsistencies that affect the model’s performance or interpretation.
+These limitations and assumptions may affect the generalization and robustness of vision models that rely on foundation models.
+Moreover, we add recent works that especially investigate the bias of foundation models, and guide the readers to it for further warning, e.g.,~\citep{menon2022task} and~\citep{zhou2022vlstereoset}.